Programmable Media

 Choosing the right Maven package

 • cloudinary-http - for general Java applications.
-It utilizes the Apache HTTP libraries.
+It utilizes the Apache HTTP libraries, when working with SDK versions v2.x, only HTTP 5 is available.

 • cloudinary-taglib - provides a Java Tag Library for J2EE applications